40493527/sem/README.md

 4. top n populated cities in the world where n is user generated, not done
 5. people living in country, not done
 6. people not living in cities, not done
-7. people living in cities, not done
+7. people living in cities, not done.